Writing Your Own "Burn Notice"

 When you don't realise how people see you, really see you, it leads to extreme errors.

-One may be taken as a joke, but think she is respected.
-One might only be a 'tool' and as long as there is need of the tool, he has a place.
+In common businesses an employee may be taken as a joke, but think s/he is respected.
+One might only be a 'tool' and as long as there is need of the tool, s/he has a place.
 If the 'tool' complains, an air tight contract might cement the tool in the 'tool box' while real opportunities pass by.

 Think of Edd Byrne who could have been...and never was or will be.